The Society shall be called the HARPENDEN PHOTOGRAPHIC SOCIETY (HPS) and shall continue the activities of the Society of that name founded in 1936

 - The Honorary Auditor shall be elected at the Annual General Meeting.

 - Proposed changes to the Constitution must be submitted, in writing, with a proposer and seconder, to the Committee at least one month prior to a General or Annual General Meeting

 - The Constitution may only be altered at a meeting of the Society which has been previously notified with sufficient members present to form a quorum and with the majority being in favour of such alteration.

 - An extraordinary General Meeting may only be convened at an ordinary meeting with a quorum of members present.

 - Half the members of the Committee shall form a quorum at Committee meetings and a quarter of the membership shall form a quorum at General Meetings.

 - On dissolution or winding up of the Society any financial assets remaining after the realisation of the capital and any debts, together with any bank credit balance, shall be transferred to the current membership in equal proportions.
 Should there be a net liability upon dissolution or winding up, this liability shall be made good by the current membership in equal proportions.
 Any tangible assets shall be made available to a charitable or, failing that, some other voluntary organisation in the Harpenden District.

-Approved by members at AGM, June 2015
+Approved by HPS Members June 2015